AngeloAntonioPrisco/ddditai/.doc/04-modeling/modeling.md

 In production, the model predicts only the `character` and `environment` tags, making it of limited use for achieving the intended business objectives.

+From further investigations emerged that the entire classification process is completed in 1/2 ms and that the peak RAM recorded is less than 5 MB, this means that there is the possibility of using more complex models and still falling within the limits defined in the business understanding document.

 ## 6. Model Export and Deployment

 **Section Description:**